Tips for conquering Fansipan

-- The hike can be wet and slippery, so you’ll want some sturdy, no-slip boots.
+- The hike can be wet and slippery, so you’ll want some sturdy, non-slip boots.
 Rubber boots are a good idea because they’ll keep your feet dry.

 - Make sure you bring plenty of water and dry food, matches and a flashlight.

 - Avoid grassy areas or reaching under rocks, as that is where some snakes and scorpions tend to make their home.
 However, although caution is a good idea, don’t stress about it!
-This is not a big problem on Fansipan, we just like people to be careful.
+It is not a big problem with Fansipan; we just like people to be careful.

-- GPS devices should be able to get a signal for most of the hike, so use one to keep your bearings (plus there are apps that will track your route, so you can show people later!).
+- GPS devices should be able to get a signal for most of the hike, so use one to keep your bearings (plus there are apps that will track your route so that you can show people later!).

 - Find an area that is flat and high up to make a signal fire.
 Fresh wood will make the most smoke.